Damar-Code/Comparative-Machine-Learning-Models-to-Assessing-Landslide-Susceptibility_R/README.md

 ## INTRODUCTION
 Landslide be able to defined as geological and hydrometeorological phenomena.
-Mountainous area with combined with high rainfall intensity and soil with poor structure will have higher landslide probability.
+Mountainous area combined with high rainfall intensity and soil with poor structure will have higher landslide probability.
 Under the dual background of human activities and natural transmutations, the occurrence rate of landslides are increased rapidly (Sun et al. 2021).
-The last Indonesian government report from 2018 East Java is considered as one of region with high landslide occurrence and cause of death (Figure 1).
+The last Indonesian government report from 2018 East Java was considered as one of region with high landslide occurrence and cause of death (Figure 1).

 ![landslide history](https://user-images.githubusercontent.com/60123331/211179850-b4110380-361d-47db-9923-526c6e871086.png)